binnes/raspberryPiWorkshop/part3/DASHBOARD.md

 - Trigger alerts when the real-time sensor data exceeds a threshold value

 ### Introduction
-In this section you will learn about Node-RED Dashboard Charts and then create a chart to graph the sensor data arriving from the ESP8266.
+In this section you will learn about Node-RED Dashboard Charts and then create a chart to graph the sensor data arriving from the Raspberry Pi.

 ### Step 1 - Import the Node-RED Dashboard Chart Flows
 Open the “Get the Code” github URL listed below, mark or Ctrl-A to select all of the text, and copy the text for the flow to your Clipboard.
 Recall from a previous section, click on the Node-RED Menu, then Import, then Clipboard.
 Paste the text of the flow into the Import nodes dialog and press the red Import button.
 Finally, click on the red **Deploy** button in the upper right corner.